asablock/unfixmc181190/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+# Unfix MC-181190

+This mod brings back the feature of cured villager's discount stacking which is "fixed" in 23w31a.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the CC BY-NC-SA 4.0 license.